Pat Passlof

-Pat Passlof (August 5, 1928 – November 13, 2011) was an American abstract expressionist painter.
+Pat Passlof (August 5, 1928 – November 3, 2011) was an American abstract expressionist painter.

 Biography

-Passlof was born in Georgia in 1928 and grew up in New York City, attending Queens College, City University of New York.
-In the summer of 1948, she studied painting with Willem de Kooning at Black Mountain College, and continued to study with him privately after they returned to New York.
-That fall, De Kooning introduced her to Milton Resnick.
-She and Resnick began to live together in the mid-1950s and married in 1962.
+Passlof was born in Georgia in 1928 and grew up in New York City, where she attended Queens College, City University of New York.
+In the summer of 1948, she studied painting with Willem de Kooning at Black Mountain College and continued to study with him privately after they returned to New York.
+That fall, de Kooning introduced her to fellow painter Milton Resnick.
+She and Resnick began to live together in the mid-1950s and married in 1961.

-Passlof was an integral member of the art scene in New York for six decades; her life, career, and writing intersecting with major touchstones: from "The Club" and the cooperatives on Tenth Street, to the famed Green Gallery, the feminist art movement, to generations of students at the City University of New York.
-Passlof's earliest work utilized the kinds of biomorphic forms explored also by de Kooning and Gorky; as well as the existentialist ideology which informed Abstract Expressionism.
+Passlof was an integral member of the art scene in New York for six decades.
+Her life, career, and writing intersected with major touchstones: from "The Club" and the cooperatives on Tenth Street, to the famed Green Gallery, the feminist art movement, and generations of her students.
+Passlof's earliest work utilized the kinds of biomorphic forms explored by de Kooning and Gorky as well as the existentialist ideology that informed Abstract Expressionism.
 However, Passlof was always very individualistic and her work was constantly varied in terms of touch, form, and palette.
 She was never content to repeat herself.
+Her influences included her Chinese neighbors in lower Manhattan's Roosevelt Park, with whom she regularly practiced Tai Chi; a Roma family from whom she may have learned fortune-telling; and astrology.